centria/design-and-documentation/docs/part2.md

 * Now, as the Character is weak, the attribute **CharName** is underlined with a dotted line, but is still the most identifying feature of said entity.

 * In the entity Region, we have one more type of notation, a dotted outer line, with attribute **PlayersIn**.
-This means derived attribute.
-For example, the entity Region does not have the attribute
+This means *derived attribute*.
+For example, the entity Region does not have the attribute as such, but could be derived from the locations of the players' characters.